rebcabin/cljs-start/cljs_start/intro/01-title.md

 - Needed lein and three different plugins to work semi correctly
 - Compilation was slow and buggy
-- Fragile jenga tower that would break with slight nudges
+- Changing anything was like playing blind jenga